araray/eventwatcher/USAGE.md

 ## Using EventWatcher as a Library

-EventWatcher can be embedded in your own Python projects.
-The following example shows how to load the configuration, select a watch group, and run a monitoring cycle.
+EventWatcher can be embedded into your Python projects.
+The following example demonstrates loading configurations, selecting a watch group, and running a monitoring cycle:

 ```python
 from eventwatcher.config import load_config, load_watch_groups_config